Best Chopped Cheese Recipe

 Once you’ve gathered your ingredients, we will use the following method:

-• Cook your onions and peppers.
 Bring your griddle or flat-top up to temperature and spray with non-stick cooking spray.
 I use Acavodo oil spray for this.
-Melt the butter and saute your onions and pepper until the onions are translucent and the green peppers are softening.
+Melt the butter and saute your onions until the onions are translucent and softening.

-• Add your burger patties to the griddle.
-Add your hamburger patties to the griddles and season them with salt, pepper, and garlic powder.
-Let them sear on one side for two minutes before you use the side of your spatula or griddle scraper to chop the meat into small pieces.
-Try to keep the meat from each patty separated from the other patties so you can keep your servings the right size.
+Add your meat to the griddle and season with salt, pepper, and garlic powder.
+Let sear on one side for two minutes before you use the side of your spatula or griddle scraper to chop the meat into small pieces.

-• Cover your meat mixture with cheese and let melt.
-Once everything is cooked, and getting brown and delicious, arrange your meat mixture in the shape of your hoagie roll and put two slices of American cheese on top and let melt.
+Once everything is cooked, and getting brown and delicious, arrange your meat mixture in the shape of your hoagie roll and put two slices of American cheese on top.

 These chopped cheese sandwiches are incredibly easy, but these are a few tips that will help make it even easier.